Introduction: Star Finder

 Now, you need to set the current date and time in the real time clock.
 Clone and edit the program (or sketch as is called in Arduino parlance) listed here to reflect UTC date and time and load it on your Arduino pro mini.

-Just connect to the serial port and follow the instructions.
-It will ask for the RTC power pin (8 in the schematic), year, month, day, hour (use 00-23 notation), minute and second.
+Just connect to the serial port, reset the Arduino pro mini and follow the instructions.
+Set the RTC power pin (8 in the schematic), year, month, day, hour (use 00-23 notation), minute and second.
 Use UTC time, NOT your local time.
-Finally confirm with entering a digit 1.
+You can check using option 0.

 A note on loading software on an Arduino mini pro

 For an Arduino pro mini you need an USB-to-TTL serial converter to load your programs, or sketches as they are called in Arduino parlance, into the chip's flash memory.
-This instructable is not about how to do this, nor how to use the Codebender development chain, not ow to connect tot the serial port.
+This instructable is not about how to do this, nor how to use vscode, platformIO or, alternatively, the Arduino IDE.

 Step 7: The Software